someonesdad1/plib/README.md

 ## 0test.py

 This script will run the self tests of the files.
-The tests are either in the module's file or are located in the test directory.
+The tests are either in the module's file or are located in the /plib/test directory.
 Each module file has a special trigger string (see `trigger.py`) that tells `0test.py` how to run its tests.
 If you run `python 0test.py`, you'll get a summary report of passes and failures.
 Only failed tests will print out messages.
 Use the -v option to see each test's output.
 The default output tells you the files that fail self-tests and need to be worked on.

+A number of years ago I wrote lwtest.py to run tests, as I didn't like python's unittest module because it intercepted the standard streams, so you couldn't introduce breakpoints to see what was happening (or I was ignorant of the proper method).
+I liked nose and pytest, but I wanted to minimize dependencies, so I rolled my own.

 ## Assert()